 Our Learning Checkups™ are conducted in two steps:

-- Two evaluation/observation sessions, during which we assess key aspects of your child’s cognitive and academic profile, including areas such as reading, math, processing speed, visual and auditory processing, working memory, cognitive efficiency and more.
+Two sessions, during which we screen key aspects of your child’s cognitive and academic profile, including areas such as reading, math, processing speed, visual and auditory processing, working memory, cognitive efficiency and more.

 Roundtable meeting where the Academics Plus team reviews results, identifies areas of need and works directly with you to create a roadmap to success for your child.